LTUC/amman-dotnet-401d2/Curriculum/Class13/FACILITATOR.md

 Dependency Injection.
 They don't understand it at first, and it takes a long time for them to really understand all of it's uses.

-It never hurts to keep repeating the concepts of DI over and over agian until it "clicks"
+It never hurts to keep repeating the concepts of DI over and over again until it "clicks"

 They also struggle with the steup of MVC and all the steps required.
 I encourage students